Karpov–Kasparov rivalry: 1985 World Chess Championship

-Game 11, Kasparov-Karpov, 1-0
+Game 11, Kasparov–Karpov, 1–0

 Game 11 was played with Karpov leading with 2 victories to 1 with the rest of the games drawn.
 The game started with the Nimzo-Indian.
 The game was fairly even, with Karpov defending fairly well.
-The decisive moment came on move 22, where Karpov blundered with 22.Rcd8, which allowed Kasparov to sacrifice his queen, gaining two Rooks for a Queen, and winning another piece as well, with a mating attack if Black attempts to protect the piece.
-With the game completely lost, Karpov resigned, and the match equalized 2 with 2 victories apiece with the rest drawn:
+The decisive moment came on move 22, where Karpov blundered with 22...Rcd8, which allowed Kasparov to sacrifice his queen, gaining two Rooks for a Queen, and winning another piece as well, with a mating attack if Black attempts to protect the piece.
+With the game completely lost, Karpov resigned, equalizing the match at 2 victories apiece with the rest drawn: